 Is wild camping safe?

 Overall, it’s safe.
 But of course, it depends a lot, where you are camping, in which conditions, and how your preparation is done.
+Also when going solo, then here is an article about on how to stay safe while camping alone.

 The safest option would be to let someone know where you are wild camping.
 But when there isn’t anybody to rely on, for example, a solo backpacking trip, then my best recommendation would be to use a gut feeling.
 When it feels safe, then you should not worry about anything.